 You have the legal right as a victim of a dog bite in Arizona to seek damages for pain and suffering caused by debilitating injuries, therapy, lost wages (past, present, and future), surgeries or other medical bills stemming from the accident.
 You may also seek damages to pay legal fees.
-Speak with a skilled Arizona dog bite attack attorneys at Breyer Law Offices, P.C. at (602) 457-6222 today to find out if you have a case.
+Speak with a skilled Arizona dog attack attorneys at The Husband & Wife Law Team at (602) 457-6222 today to find out if you have a case.

 The defendant may object to your claim on a number of points.
 Some common defenses in dog attack cases include the following:

 - The victim was negligent in approaching or provoking an aggressive animal

 - The victim trespassed or failed to adhere to "Beware of Dog" signs